141141/spark-web-browser/README.md

 Installation is easy.
 Click [here](https://github.com/insleep/spark-web-browser/releases/) to download the latest version of Spark for OS X.<br /><br />
 Need the Windows version instead?
 [Download it here.](https://github.com/insleep/SparkWebBrowser-Windows/releases/)

-## Known Issues within Spark for OS X
+## Known issues within Spark for OS X
 There are no known issues at the moment.

 ## [License](https://github.com/insleep/SparkWebBrowser-Windows/blob/master/LICENSE)